 Similarly, the Sixth Circuit Court of Appeals in Associated Gen. Contractors v.
-Drabik ("Drabik II"), stated: "Adarand teaches that a court called upon to address the question of narrow tailoring must ask, "for example, whether there was 'any consideration of the use of race-neutral means to increase minority business participation' in government contracting ... or whether the program was appropriately limited such that it 'will not last longer than the discriminatory effects it is designed to eliminate."155
+Drabik ("Drabik II"), stated: "Adarand teaches that a court called upon to address the question of narrow tailoring must ask, "for example, whether there was 'any consideration of the use of raceneutral means to increase minority business participation' in government contracting ... or whether the program was appropriately limited such that it 'will not last longer than the discriminatory effects it is designed to eliminate.'"202

 The Supreme Court in Parents Involved in Community Schools v.
-Seattle School District156 also found that race- and ethnicity-based measures should be employed as a last resort.
-The majority opinion stated: "Narrow tailoring requires 'serious, good faith consideration of workable race-neutral alternatives,' and yet in Seattle several alternative assignment plans-many of which would not have used express racial classifications-were rejected with little or no consideration."157 The Court found that the District failed to show it seriously considered race-neutral measures.
+Seattle School District203 also found that race- and ethnicity-based measures should be employed as a last resort.
+The majority opinion stated: "Narrow tailoring requires 'serious, good faith consideration of workable race-neutral alternatives,' and yet in Seattle several alternative assignment plans - many of which would not have used express racial classifications - were rejected with little or no consideration."
+204 The Court found that the District failed to show it seriously considered race-neutral measures.

-The "narrowly tailored" analysis is instructive in terms of developing any potential legislation or programs that involve DBEs and implementing the Federal DBE Program, or in connection with determining appropriate remedial measures to achieve legislative objectives.
+The "narrowly tailored" analysis is instructive in terms of implementing the Federal DBE and ACDBE Programs, developing any potential legislation or programs that involve MBE/WBE/DBEs, or in connection with determining appropriate remedial measures to achieve legislative objectives.